5 min read

 QuickBooks handles standard financial statements well, but as reporting becomes more complex across entities, projects, or locations, teams often find themselves working outside the system.
 Consolidations move into spreadsheets, margin analysis requires exports, and multi-entity reporting starts depending on manual work or add-ons.

-Over time, this starts showing up in familiar ways.
-Month-end takes longer than it used to.
+Over time, this shows up in familiar ways.
+Month-end takes longer.
 Different versions of the real P&L start circulating.
-A project team may believe a job made money while finance sees committed costs telling a different story.
-A sales team may think margins are healthy while finance knows freight, duties, and handling costs are cutting into profitability.
 Leadership asks a margin question and gets different answers depending on who pulls the numbers.

 QuickBooks is still doing its job.
 It is simply being asked to support a business that has grown more complex than what it was originally designed to handle.
-At that point, finance teams often spend more time reconciling numbers than analyzing them.
+At that point, finance teams often spend more time reconciling numbers than analyzing them, and QuickBooks can start to feel less like the system finance works in and more like the bottleneck finance has to work around.

 What a Single System Changes